SkyFlame00/frankenstein/README.md

 ## World Editor features

 All four view windows are plain OpenGL canvases.
 Three-dimensional view uses perspective projection, all two-dimensional ones use orthographic.
+The grid lines are created on the fly depending on the camera's position in the world.

 1. You can move around two-dimensional grid with `W`, `A`, `S`, `D` keys, zoom in and out the grid with the mouse scroll button and increase or decrease scale with `[` and `]` keys